sourcegraph/handbook/content/marketing/becoming_a_sourcegraph_champion.md

 * Recommending and sharing Sourcegraph on social media channels.
 * Adopting Sourcegraph at Hackathons.

+## Sourcegraph Champion Perks:

+- Champions will receive exclusive Sourcegraph swags for themselves.
+- Access to the Sourcegraph internal team during annual founders roundtable.
+- Access to state of the art tutorials, guides and content.
+- Special access to Sourcegraph events, including consideration for speaking engagements.

 Know someone that should be a Sourcegraph Champion?
 Please [nominate them.](https://forms.gle/QP6BBCpN1TwQfHzo6)